ArthurDassier/Mjolnir_kit/README.md

 ### **ROS Version Is Not Compatible with Python3**
-If your're having issues using python3, then there is a chance that the virtual environment (explained in `ros_config.txt`) was not setup properly.
+If your're having issues using python3, then there is a chance that the virtual environment (explained in [**Environment Configuration**](#environment-configuration)) was not setup properly.
 Try setting up another environment to see if that solves the issue.

 More info found
 <a href="https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674" >here</a>